tetcoin/smoltet/README.md

-Lightweight Tetcore and Polkadot client.
+Lightweight Tetcore and Tetcoin client.

 # Introduction

-`smoldot` is a prototype of an alternative client of [Tetcore](https://github.com/tetcoin/tetcore)-based chains, including [Polkadot](https://github.com/paritytech/polkadot/).
+`smoltet` is a prototype of an alternative client of [Tetcore](https://github.com/tetcoin/tetcore)-based chains, including [Polkadot](https://github.com/paritytech/polkadot/).

 In order to simplify the code, two main design decisions have been made compared to Substrate: